-Coronavirus has caused a lot of chaos and it has been a very turbulent time for us all.
-What is evidently clear is that everyone is in the same situation and it is entirely natural to feel concerned about the impact on your family and your finances during this time.
-You can take control of the situation and your future in your own hands by drawing up a Will and making Lasting Powers of Attorney, to ensure that you have peace of mind and have secured the future of your wealth and your family.
+Coronavirus caused a lot of chaos and it has been a very turbulent time for us all.
+What is evidently clear is that everyone has been in the same situation and it is entirely natural to feel concerned about the impact on your family and your finances during difficult times.
+You can take control of the situation and put your future in your own hands by drawing up a Will and making Lasting Powers of Attorney, to ensure that you have peace of mind and have secured the future of your wealth and your family.

 Wills and what to include?

 A Will is a legal document whereby you appoint exactly who you want, and trust, to administer your estate, and more importantly who is to benefit from your wealth and even to look after your pets!

 Your most prized possession are your children and, therefore, if they are below 18 years old, you can appoint guardians in your Will who you know will love and look after them in the way you would.
 In the absence of such direction, your children may become the responsibility of social services until a Court decides who is best to look after them.

 We are all concerned with loved ones passing away or losing those closest to us and this has been brought into focus during these difficult and strange times.
 This is always a very sensitive and difficult topic to think about but take control, and put your mind at ease.